Saved by Rock ‘n’ Roll

 In the spring of 1967, I was a draft resister.
 A recent graduate of Harvard Law School, I had left my government job in Washington and returned to Cambridge, living on the edge while using my legal skills to prevent the Selective Service System from sending me to Vietnam.

 At law school, we were reminded of the old adage, “He who has himself as a lawyer has a fool for a client.”
 Well, I was the only lawyer I could afford, but the process of representing myself, in what I felt was a life-and-death situation, left me physically exhausted and emotionally adrift.
 But in late May, I washed up on shore when I reached my 26th birthday.
 That meant I was automatically reclassified as no longer subject to be drafted.
-To celebrate, I took the T to The Boston Tea Party, a psychedelic rock club and hippie hangout.
+To celebrate, I took the T to The Boston Tea Party, a popular psychedelic-rock club and hippie hangout.

 The Gate had three floors.
 We spent most of the night in the lower level, where several bands played nonstop.
 The last one came on well past midnight.
 I never heard them introduced, but was blown away by their instrumental intensity and pounding rhythm, as well as the strobes and other lighting effects.
 We just danced and danced.
 At one point, I saw Frank Sinatra coming down the stairs, but he quickly retreated from the cacophony and chaos in the room.

-At the time, I was barely surviving working in a leather and sandal shop near Harvard Square.
-A couple of months later, Ray looked me up there, told me he was thinking of buying out his partner, and said that if he did, he would need someone to manage the club.
+I was barely surviving at the time, working in a leather and sandal shop near Harvard Square.
+A couple of months later, Ray looked me up there, told me he was thinking of buying out his partner and said that if he did, he would need someone to manage the club.
 I guess he figured that with my law background and long hair, I could handle it.
 He had also approached Jim Rooney, manager of Club 47, who decided to stay there.
 So when Ray offered me the job, I jumped at the chance.
 On my first night at the Tea Party in my new role, Country Joe & The Fish headlined and sang their infamous anti-Vietnam War song “Feel Like I’m Fixin’ to Die Rag.”
 I was home.

 I got to know them as people and friends, behind their notorious public image.
 When they played a date at the Tea Party in December 1968, I designed the poster promoting the show and depicted them as childlike stick figures in a band.
-When I showed it to Lou, he asked, “How did you know that’s who we really are?”
+When I showed it to Lou Reed, he asked, “How did you know that’s who we really are?”
 I’d been around them enough to know that at heart they were four friends having fun playing rock ‘n’ roll together.

 And without them, neither would I. Thanks, Lou.